 Gooseberry Springs Trail to Mount Taylor is a 6.4 mile lightly trafficked out and back trail located near Grants, New Mexico that features beautiful wild flowers and is rated as difficult.
-The trail is primarily used for hiking and mountain biking and is accessible from May until October.
+The trail is primarily used for hiking and mountain biking and is best used from May until October.

 I love this trail, would do it again in a minute!
 Bring a camera, the views are great.